ironhack-edu/ironlauncher/README.md

 # Ironhack generator

-Welcome to the ironlauncher!
-A quick start for your javascript applications.
+Welcome to the IronLauncher!
+A quick start for your JavaScript applications.

 ## Installation guide

 ```sh
 # Recommended.